sandervandevelde/MQTTBrokerPrivatePreview/README.md

 ## Concepts

 ### Namespace
 A namespace is a declarative space that provides a scope to all the nested resources such as certificates, clients, client groups, topic spaces, permission bindings, etc. inside it.
 Namespaces are used to organize the resources into logical groups.
-Creating the namespace instantiates the MQTT broker.
 Namespace is a tracked resource with 'tags' and a 'location' properties, and once created can be found on resources.azure.com.

 Currently, Namespace resource type is enabled in following regions only.